Khushi-83/Bloom_Scroll/README.md

 # Bloom Scroll

 Bloom Scroll is a web application designed to help users cultivate digital well-being by providing mindful scrolling tips, progress tracking, and motivational content.
+It is just a landing page right now for assignment purpose.

 ## 🚀 Features